UNESCO World Heritage Sites

 Chitwan National Park, Nepal

 At the foot of the Himalaya, Chitwan is the oldest national park in Nepal and was designated a World Heritage Site in 1984.
 The river plains and steaming jungle host one of the largest populations of the rare Bengal tiger, along with one-horned rhinos and wild elephants.

 View further details about Chitwan National Park or phone our specialists on 1-855-838-8480

 Ancient City of Sigiriya, Sri Lanka

-Sri Lanka's most recognisable landmark, Sigiriya Rock looms 200 meters above the plains and was designated World Heritage status in 1982.
-Only the ruins of the palace now remain, but features such as the massive Lion’s Paws and radiant frescoes of beautiful damsels give visitors a glimpse of its former splendour.
+Sri Lanka's most recognizable landmark, Sigiriya Rock looms 200 meters above the plains and was designated World Heritage status in 1982.
+Only the ruins of the palace now remain, but features such as the massive Lion’s Paws and radiant frescoes of beautiful damsels give visitors a glimpse of its former splendor.

 View further details about the Ancient City of Sigiriya or phone our specialists on 1-855-838-8482

 Victoria Falls, Zimbabwe

 Easily reached from the parks in Zambia, Zimbabwe and Botswana, Victoria Falls is a wonderful start or end to any safari.
 Designated in 1989, it is one of the biggest and most awe-inspiring waterfalls in the world and can be found less than two kilometers south of the Zambezi River and the border to Zambia.